LailaLashari/Denoising/README.md

 Evaluate the trained model on a test dataset using:

 Test-HSENet.ipynb
---pretranned weights <a href="https://drive.google.com/file/d/1NrP-TrXpauZUUZT5bRoPu-3RJcDp3wg7/view?usp=share_link" > 'HSENet.weights.h5'</a> and <a href="https://drive.google.com/file/d/1HOOkkIHLQq725ut3i1myPyPama2wXdsd/view?usp=share_link" >HSENet.keras </a>
+--pretrained weights <a href="https://drive.google.com/file/d/1NrP-TrXpauZUUZT5bRoPu-3RJcDp3wg7/view?usp=share_link" > 'HSENet.weights.h5'</a> and <a href="https://drive.google.com/file/d/1HOOkkIHLQq725ut3i1myPyPama2wXdsd/view?usp=share_link" >HSENet.keras </a>

-Citation
+*Citation*
+If you use this work in your research, please cite.
-"DEEP DENOISER: A Hybrid Deep Learning Approach for Image Noise Reduction" If you use this work in your research, please cite.
+"DEEP DENOISER: A Hybrid Deep Learning Approach for Image Noise Reduction"